xlz/rosbeam/Beam-Internals/README.md

 * Directly replace the content of the compressed images to our version
 * Create an additional layer in the release target to overwrite certain scripts along the startup process to change the content to our version

-Because there are frequent updates to Beam's images, it is imperative to minimize breakage across updates.
+Because there are frequent updates to Beam's images, it is imperative to maintain forward compatibility and minimize breakage across updates.
 Direct changes to the images will be replaced by new updated images.
 Overwriting a large updated script with an old fixed version is likely to introduce subtle errors.
 Thus one viable method is to choose a small script that is unlikely to change and inject our code in it.
 One current example is build/examples/platform.sh.

 We can always gain SSH access in this way because the application filesystem images resides on the SD card and we have physical access to it.